reefpicker/AquaTracker/README.md

 ```
 When you load the file, make sure to select the CSV file format from the dropbox in the Load data dialog.

 There is a QuickStart Guide PDF file on the ***AquaTracker Documents and Samples*** directory that contains an illustrated guide of how to use the program.
-There is also a series of videos contained
+There is also a series of videos contained in this directory.
 in

 ## Author